 The College receives no similar exemption in respect of Value Added Tax.
-The College registered for VAT in the period and is only able to recover input VAT in relation to the delivery of its on-site catering service.
+The College is registered for VAT and is only able to recover input VAT in relation to the delivery of its on-site catering service.
 Capital costs and non-pay expenditure are therefore shown inclusive of VAT.